 Find out all you need to know about checking in, luggage allowances and special assistance

-If you’re travelling in a vehicle, you need to be at the terminal at least an hour before departure and should check in at the vehicle booth or inside the terminal.
-As you won’t have access to your vehicle during sailing, make sure you have everything you need for your trip in your hand luggage.
-You’ll be expected to drive your vehicle safely onboard, although our crew are there to help if you need it.
-When boarding at night, remember to turn your lights off before you approach the ship's ramp so as not to blind our crew.
-Double-check your handbrake is on, put it in gear, turn-off your alarm and lock your vehicle.
+As you won’t have access to your vehicle during the sailing, please make sure you have everything you need for your trip in your hand luggage.
+You’ll be expected to drive your vehicle safely onboard, with the help of our crew.
+When boarding at night, remember to turn your lights off before you approach the ship's ramp, as to not blind our crew.
+Double-check your handbrake is on, put it in gear, turn your alarm off, and lock your vehicle.
+Easy.

 We encourage you to bring your own tie-downs for motorbikes to ensure your vehicle is completely safe and secure during the voyage.
 A member of our staff will be on hand to provide you with assistance or advice if required.

 We welcome campervans and motorhomes and specifically cater for larger vehicles by offering plenty of space to turn around and park.
 You’ll be expected to drive your vehicle safely onboard, although our friendly staff members are always close-by if you need a hand!